multitudes/42_Inception/README.md

 ### To set up
 - A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.
-- A Docker container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.
+- A container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.
-- A Docker container that contains MariaDB only without nginx.
+- A container that contains MariaDB only without nginx.
 - A volume that contains the WordPress database.
 - A second volume that contains the WordPress website files.
 - A docker-network that establishes the connection between containers.